Luštica: Military heritage

 The peninsula also has a significant military history with its location guarding the entrance into the Boka Kotorska, which housed military ports at Tivat during the interbellum and the Cold War period (Yugoslav Navy) as well as in Kotor earlier during the Austro-Hungarian period (Austro-Hungarian Navy).

 There are disused Austrian-built fortifications at Rose, Mamula, Arza, and Montenegrin military installations at Rose (disused), Krašići and Obosnik.
 Three disused submarine hides are cut into the rock of the steep coast on Herceg Novi bay, and the Kumbor Strait.
-Since the closure of Tivat Naval Base a Kotor Class Frigate, previously of the Yugoslav Navy, has been moored at a facility directly below the village of Zabrđe in the Kumbor strait.
+Since the closure of Tivat Naval Base,there was, previously, The Koni class frigate "Split", which was sent for scrapping in 2013, aswell as DBM-241, which has now sunk,directly below the village of Zabrđe in the Kumbor strait.

 Tourism

 On the northeast side there are fine views over Tivat and Herceg Novi bays of the Boka Kotorska and on the southwest side; fine views over the entrance of the Boka to the Adriatic Sea and of the Prevlaka Peninsula.

 The Luštica peninsula is main excursion destination for tourists in Herceg Novi.
 It has the finest beaches and resorts in Herceg Novi municipality, including Žanjice, Mirište, Arza and Dobreč.

 A small population is resident all year round with a large number of people resident for the summer months only.
 Historically these summer visitors have come from parts of the former Yugoslavia, particularly Serbia.
 Following the breakup of Yugoslavia, and with Montenegro gaining independence, Western Europeans and Russians have moved in, some permanently.

 Close to Tivat Airport, a number of development projects have been proposed for the area, including golf courses.
 However, to date there is still very little tourism development with the main building activity limited to that close to Zanjice beach.
 However the scale is still very small.

 The biggest tourist centre is Krašići with many houses and apartments for rent.

 The scenery, clean seas, views, warm summers and relative isolation make Luštica a tourist destination.